Granville Arvil Higgins Jr. - Farmville

 Granville Arvil Higgins Jr., 76, born on Sept.
 22, 1946, in Farmville, died on Sunday, Jan.
 15, in Meherrin.
 Anyone who knows him calls him either “GA” or “Bob” for some in the local restaurants.
 He passed away peacefully in his home during one of his notorious slumbers.

-He will be remembered first and foremost by his incredibly loving and caring wife, Beverly Higgins; his sons and their wives, Ray Ellis Higgins (Yun) and Granville Arvil Higgins III (Melissa); his grandchildren, BreAnna Higgins, Granville Arvil Higgins IV, Clay Boykin, Austin Boykin and Aaron Boykin; along with one great grandson, Christopher Boykin.
+He will be remembered first and foremost by his incredibly loving and caring wife, Beverly Higgins; his sons and their wives, Ray Ellis Higgins (Yun) and Granville Arvil Higgins III (Melissa); his grandchildren, BreAnna Higgins, Granville Arvil Higgins IV, Clay Boykin, Austin Boykin and Aaron Boykin; one great grandson, Christopher Boykin; sister Juanita Hazelgrove (Joseph); loving nieces, nephews, cousins and special friends.

+He was preceded in death by his father, Granville A. Higgins Sr.; mother, Valma Dunnavant Higgins and a brother, Harry Ellis.